Financial hardship support

 AFCA Complaint Scheme

-If your lender does not resolve your hardship request satisfactorily within the required timeframe, you may escalate to AFCA (Australian Financial Complaints Authority) free of charge at any time during the process.
+If your lender does not resolve your hardship request satisfactorily within the required timeframe, you may escalate to AFCA (Australian Financial Complaints Authority) at no cost to you at any time during the process.

 Step-by-Step Process